Students for Justice in Palestine: Accusations of antisemitism

-BDS Forum at Brooklyn College
+BDS forum at Brooklyn College

 On February 7, 2013, Brooklyn College's (BC) SJP chapter organized an open forum on the BDS movement and boycotts of Israel, co-sponsored by the college's political science department.
-The speakers were Judith Butler, an American philosopher who supports the BDS movement, and Omar Barghouti, a Palestinian who is one of its founders.
-The forum attracted widespread media attention, including criticism from the Anti-Defamation League; Alan Dershowitz, who called it an "anti-Israel hatefest"; and New York politicians, who said they would stop funding the college if the event was held.
+The speakers were Judith Butler, an American philosopher who supports the BDS movement, and Omar Barghouti, a Palestinian co-founder of the movement.
+The forum attracted widespread media attention, including criticism from the Anti-Defamation League; Alan Dershowitz, who called it an "anti-Israel hatefest"; and New York politicians, who said they would stop funding the college if the event were held.
 The forum took place, with around 200 people in the audience and 150 anti-BDS protesters gathered outside.

 During Butler's speech, four Jewish BC students—Yvonne Juris, Melanie Goldberg, Ari Ziegler, and one unnamed student—were asked to leave.
 They had brought with them anti-BDS literature and flyers that they intended to hand out.
 According to Goldberg, the organizers confronted them, demanded they hand over the papers, and asked a security guard to remove them from the event.
 Subsequently, the organizers were accused of antisemitism for evicting the Jewish students, and of stifling free speech.
 Four months later, the Zionist Organization of America (ZOA) filed a legal complaint against the college, alleging anti-Jewish discrimination.
-As a result, BC conducted a two-month investigation and the student organizers of the event sought legal help from the Center for Constitutional Rights.
+As a result, BC conducted a two-month investigation, and the student organizers of the event sought legal help from the Center for Constitutional Rights.
 The investigation's 40-page report found that the eviction was not discriminatory but based on a "political viewpoint".
-BC eventually settled with ZOA and President Karen Gould apologized for how the school had handled the event.
+BC eventually settled with ZOA, and then-BC president Karen L. Gould apologized for how the school had handled the event.